datastaxdevs/workshop-graphql-netflix/README.md

 ![image](tutorial/images/import-movies-1.png?raw=true)

-Once the file has been upload notive the `Upload Successful` message in green.
+Once the file has been upload notice the `Upload Successful` message in green.
 You can now click `NEXT`

 ✅ **Step 9d: Define target table**